-Figure 61 Configuration > Object > AP Profile > SSID > SSID List > Add/Edit SSID Profile
+Figure 71 Configuration > Object > AP Profile > SSID > SSID List > Add/Edit SSID Profile

-Table 40 Configuration > Object > AP Profile > SSID > SSID List > Add/Edit SSID Profile
+Table 42 Configuration > Object > AP Profile > SSID > SSID List > Add/Edit SSID Profile

 LABEL DESCRIPTION Create new Object Select an object type from the list to create a new one associated with this SSID profile.
 Profile Name Enter up to 31 alphanumeric characters for the profile name.
 This name is only visible in the Web Configurator and is only for management purposes.
 Spaces and underscores are allowed.
 SSID Enter the SSID name for this profile.
-This is the name visible on the network to wireless clients.
+This is the name visible on the network to WiFi clients.
 Enter up to 32 characters, spaces and underscores are allowed.
+Band Select the radio bands to which the SSID profile is applicable.
+The profile will only work on the radio bands you select.
+For example, you select 5G for the SSID profile "Wiz_SSID_1", and apply it on radio 2 (with a radio profile using the 6 GHz band).
+The SSID profile will not take effect until you set radio 2 to use the 5 GHz band.
 Security Profile Select a security profile from this list to associate with this SSID.
 If none exist, you can use the Create new Object menu to create one.
-Note: It is highly recommended that you create security profiles for all of your SSIDs to enhance your network security.
+It is highly recommended that you create security profiles for all of your SSIDs to enhance your network security.

-Table 40 Configuration > Object > AP Profile > SSID > SSID List > Add/Edit SSID Profile (continued)
+Table 42 Configuration > Object > AP Profile > SSID > SSID List > Add/Edit SSID Profile (continued)